 Some of the traditional Jewellery of Gujarat is mentioned below:

-A head jewellery which has several gold chains linked together with enticing motifs encrusted with rubies and emeralds.
+Matha Tikka: A head jewellery which has several gold chains linked together with enticing motifs encrusted with rubies and emeralds.

 Patla Bangles: This is a traditional Meenakariresin white bangles of Gujarat.
 The bangles have rich detailed work in kundan, pearls and other precious gemstones.

 Traditional Bridal Jewellery of Gujarat